SioKCronin/website/content/praxis.md

 on rhizome, spore, flock, and valley.
 Entangled my love hunger in the hooks and claws of life need.
 I took notes in the forms of [embodied practice](https://www.youtube.com/user/dancingecologist) and [algorithms](https://github.com/SioKCronin/swarmopt).
 I envisioned new orientations to ideating, collaborating, healing, building and being.
-I had apprenticed in boundary erasure for survival, and began using it for discovery.
+I apprenticed in boundary erasure for survival, and now explore it in service of advancing the frontiers of possiblity for our collective being.